sambody/inkscape-guide-tools/README.md

 The extensions will all be available in the menu under **Extensions > Guide**.

-### Guides in a grid - columns and rows with gutters

-Need to create guides in a grid of columns (or rows) with gutters?
-See the [Inkscape Grid Maker extension](https://github.com/sambody/inkscape-grid-maker), which I made for that purpose - useful for web design for example.

 ### Tips

-- To add guides on the borders of your page, go to *Edit > Guides Around the Page*
 - To divide your document into equal parts (with no gutters), you could use [Guides Creator](http://code.google.com/p/inkscape-guides-creator/) (part of Inkscape by default, located under Extensions > Render > Guides Creator).
 With option for proportional divisions (rule of thirds, golden rule).
 Limited to maximum 10 divisions, no gutters, no margins.
 - You can add a keyboard shortcut to any inkscape extension (manually, by editing an xml file with user keyboard shortcuts)